App-vNext/Polly/docs/strategies/fallback.md

 ## Anti-patterns

 Over the years, many developers have used Polly in various ways.
 Some of these recurring patterns may not be ideal.
-This section highlights the recommended practices and ones to avoid.
+The sections bellow highlights anti-patterns to avoid.

 ### Using fallback to replace thrown exception